 - Assures that the Office implements an integrated approach to customer and stakeholder needs in the development and maintenance of worker safety and health policy and assisting Headquarters and field elements in implementation and resolving cross cutting issues.

-- Maintains effective liaison with line managers and other offices within the Office of the Associate Under Secretary for Environment, Health, Safety and Security and external organizations to identify issues and concerns related to worker safety and health policy.
+- Maintains effective liaison with line managers, Field and Site Offices, contractors through EFCOG and other offices within the Office of the Associate Under Secretary for Environment, Health, Safety and Security and external organizations to identify issues and concerns related to worker safety and health policy.

 - Manages activities to develop, promulgate, and maintain worker safety and health policy.